molpopgen/fwdpp/doc/md/ts.md

 ## Differences from msprime/tskit

 1. Node times are measured forwards in time.
 See fwdpp::ts::node.
-2. The mutation table is simply a the node where the mutation occurrs on the tree and its index in the population.
+2. The mutation table is simply a vector of records tracking nodes where mutations occur on the tree and their indexes in the population.
 See fwdpp::ts::mutation_record.
 Thus, the concept of a "sites table" and a "mutation table" are merged in fwdpp.

 ## Iterating over trees